Soul Hunger: The Silent Epidemic Of The 21st Century.

 It’s as if we’ve developed a mindset that says, “If we can’t see it, it doesn’t exist.”
 We can value and acknowledge physical hunger because there’s an actual cause, but we have greater difficulty recognizing soul hunger because the reason is not entirely apparent.

-When we neglect the non-physical parts of ourselves and our essence, we will experience this profound inner ache in our souls at some time in our journey.
+When we neglect the non-physical parts of ourselves and our essence, we will eventually experience this profound inner ache in our souls.
+It becomes a threshold to live with a deeper sense of vitality, connection, and purpose.

-It’s a beautiful reminder that we are spiritual beings having a human experience: an invitation and a call to connect with our true selves.
+It’s a beautiful reminder that we are spiritual beings having a human experience: an invitation and a call to connect with our true selves and what’s calling us forward.

 In the following video, I share a personal message about soul hunger: